nuonco/nuon/services/api-gateway/README.md

 You should update the following environment variables in the file:

 - `AUTH_AUDIENCE` and `AUTH_ISSUER`.
 To get the values you will need to log in the Nuon Auth0 account.
-The `AUTH_AUDIENCE` can be found on the API Gateway under "applications/apis" & the `AUTH_ISSUER` can be found in the API Gateway settings domain under "applications/applications".
+  - The `AUTH_AUDIENCE` can be found under "Applications / APIs / API Gateway / Settings / Identifier".
+Currently this is `api.nuon.co`.
+  - The `AUTH_ISSUER` can be found under "Applications / Applications / API Gateway / Settings / Domain" and should be prefixed with `https://` so `https://nuon.us.auth0.com`
 - `SERVICES`: this is a list of the GRPC services you want to connect to the gateway.
 Each service can be connect by adding an object to the `SERVICES` array. (i.e. `SERVICES=[{ "name": "org", "url": "localhost:8080" }]`).
 Note that in order to use the GRPC services on staging you need to be connected to Twingate.
 Sample `SERVICES` value to use the GRPC staging on services:
   ```
   SERVICES=[{"name":"status","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"org","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"app","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"install","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"component","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"deployment","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"github","url":"api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"instance","url":"orgs-api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"orgStatus","url":"orgs-api.nuon.us-west-2.stage.nuon.cloud:80"},{"name":"installStatus","url":"orgs-api.nuon.us-west-2.stage.nuon.cloud:80"}]